FrancoCarrillo/FrancoCarrillo/README.md

 # 💫 About Me:
-<br>:question: Ask me about frontend and backend frameworks <br>:soccer: I love playing and watching soccer
+<br>:question: Ask me about backend and automatizations <br>:soccer: I love playing and watching soccer and business flow automation

 ## 🌐 Socials: